BindBC/bindbc-opengl/README.md

 ```

 ## Enable `-betterC` support
-To enable support for `-betterC` mode, add the `dynamicBC` subconfiguration to your package description file:
+To enable support for `-betterC` mode, add the `dynamicBC` subconfiguration to your package description file (replace the `0.1.0` `bindbc-opengl` version with the actual version you require):

 __dub.json__
 ```